 This leaflet was last revised in

-This vaccine has been authorised under ‘exceptional circumstances’.
+This medicine has been authorised under ‘exceptional circumstances’.
 This means that for scientific reasons it has been impossible to get complete information on this medicine.

-The European Medicines Agency will review any new information on this vaccine every year and this leaflet will be updated as necessary.
+The European Medicines Agency will review any new information on this medicine every year and this leaflet will be updated as necessary.

 Other sources of information